IceandFire04/gardendless-cataclysm/README.md

 ## The Future
 While the patch isn't complete yet, this repo will be updated more when I feel like releasing a "beta" version, most likely when AE is complete.
-It is clear gePatcher will be supported as an official modding tool for a while, so I plan on covering **every world** in Gardendless, and also having some custom levels that can net you premium plants for free.
+It is clear gePatcher will be supported as an official modding tool for a while, so I plan on covering **every world** in Gardendless, and also having some custom levels that can net you premium plants for free and a small Kong-Fu World to get those plants.

 I will preface here, **pull requests will most likely not get merged**.
 Unless it's a _really_ good custom level or something, don't count on me adding it.
 Also, don't spam issues.
 If there are bugs, then yes, open one.
 But if you can't beat a level or want to suggest balace changes, _womp womp_.